apache/rocketmq-externals/README.md

 ## RocketMQ-Flume
 Flume RocketMQ source and sink implementation.

+## RocketMQ-Flink

+Integration of Apache Flink and Apache RocketMQ.
+For more details please refer to [README](https://github.com/apache/rocketmq-externals/tree/master/rocketmq-flink).

 ## RocketMQ-Spark

-Integration of Apache Spark-Streaming and Apache RocketMQ.
+Integration of Apache Spark and Apache RocketMQ.
 Both push & pull consumers are provided.
-For more details please refer to [README](https://github.com/apache/incubator-rocketmq-externals/tree/master/rocketmq-spark).
+For more details please refer to [README](https://github.com/apache/rocketmq-externals/tree/master/rocketmq-spark).

 ## RocketMQ-Docker
 Apache RocketMQ Docker provides Dockerfile and bash scripts for building and running docker image.

 ## RocketMQ-MySQL
-This project is a data replicator between MySQL and other systems.For more details please refer to [README](https://github.com/apache/incubator-rocketmq-externals/tree/master/rocketmq-mysql).
+This project is a data replicator between MySQL and other systems.
+For more details please refer to [README](https://github.com/apache/rocketmq-externals/tree/master/rocketmq-mysql).

 ## RocketMQ-CPP